by Lilia | Apr 18, 2024 | Announcements

 Grow Your List

-1. Run a Referral Program, or
+- Run a Referral Program, or

-2. Partner with another newsletter for free recommendations (via Upscribe)
+- Partner with another newsletter for free recommendations (via Upscribe)

-If you decide to run a referral program make sure your API key allows managing your fields, because your entire list will get updated to each subscriber can have their unique referral code stored.
+If you decide to run a referral program make sure your API key allows managing your fields, because your entire list will get updated so each subscriber can have their unique referral code stored.

 Monetize Your List